krigjo25/console-CryptoCurrency-py/README.md

 expected output:
 $101,314.7735 (14-12-24 14:36)
 ```
-## Credits
-The crypto currency were fetched from [Coin Desk](https://api.coindesk.com/v1/bpi/currentprice.json)

 ## LICENCE
 The application is under [The Unlicensed](./LICENCE).

 ##  Testing framework / Datasets
-No testing framework for this project
+No testing framework / Datasets for this project.

+The Data set came from [Coin Desk](https://api.coindesk.com/v1/bpi/currentprice.json)

 ## Notes from the developer
 Created with love, for python programming,